-Not withstanding the above, families who are elderly, disabled, or displaced will be offered housing before other single persons.
+Notwithstanding the above, families who are elderly, disabled, or displaced will be offered housing before other single persons.

-Buildings Designed for the Elderly and Disabled: The following buildings have units that have been approved by HUD as being designated for elderly only: Arlington Court, Cherry Court, College Court, Highland Gardens, Hillside Terrace, Holton Terrace, Lincoln Court, Locust Court, Merrill Park, Mitchell Court and Riverview.
+Buildings Designed for the Elderly and Disabled: The following buildings have units that have been approved by HUD as being designated for a mixed population of elderly and disabled only: Arlington Court, Cherry Court, College Court, Highland Gardens, Hillside Terrace, Holton Terrace, Lincoln Court, Locust Court, Merrill Park, Mitchell Court and Riverview.
 In filling vacancies in these developments, equal preference will be given to elderly and disabled families.
 If there are no elderly or disabled families on the list, preference will then be given to near-elderly families.

-Buildings Designated as Elderly Only Housing: The following buildings have units that have been approved by HUD as being designated for elderly only: Arlington Court, Becher Court, College Court, Convent Hill, Lapham Park, Merrill Park and Mitchell Court and Olga Village.
+Buildings Designated as Elderly Only Housing: The following buildings have units that have been approved by HUD as being designated for elderly only: Arlington Court, Becher Court, College Court, Convent Hill, Lapham Park, Merrill Park and Mitchell Court, Olga Village and Westlawn Gardens.
 In filling vacancies in these developments, first priority will be given to elderly families.
 If there are no elderly families on the list, next priority will be given to the near elderly.
 Using these priorities, families will be selected from the waiting list using the preferences as outlined above.